Personal Injury and Bankruptcy

 If the other party is insured then your case may be safe.
 You can request relief from the bankruptcy stay with the claim going forward only against the coverage.

 If the coverage however is in doubt because of the number of claimants or the amount of coverage, then you need to look at other factors.
-Call, or contact us for a free consultation.
+Call or contact us for a Free Phone Consultation.

 Categories of Claims